jsaura27/ATM-Exercise/README.md

 ![image](https://user-images.githubusercontent.com/52546217/194766196-9f811542-3604-4643-9dbc-c25aafcadb27.png)

-1.Deposit money -> Allows you to deposit bills of the current currency, 20 and 50 only 2.Withdraw money -> Allows you to retrieve money from the ATM, only combinations of 20 and 50 bills and inside the amount the atm has inside
+1.Deposit money -> Allows you to deposit bills of the current currency, 20 and 50 only

+2.Withdraw money -> Allows you to retrieve money from the ATM, only combinations of 20 and 50 bills and inside the amount the atm has inside

-3.Change currency -> Change to any of the other 8 currencies 4.Check balance -> shows the amount of each currency currently inside the atm, and of how many bills that amount is comprise of.
+3.Change currency -> Change to any of the other 8 currencies

+4.Check balance -> shows the amount of each currency currently inside the atm, and of how many bills that amount is comprise of.

 5.Receipt -> Prints a receipt of the amount of withdrawals made.
 The amount of bills and currency of those withdrawals.

-6.Exit -> Well, it stops the process.
+6.Exit -> Stops the process.

 Once you select any of the options 1 to 5 it will go back to the main menu after you are finished with that action, to allow you to proceed with another one.
 This will go until you click 6 to exit the application.